 For the latest developments, consult the dedicated European Pillar of Social Rights website.

-Social Services Europe is a network made up of Caritas Europe, the European Council for Non Profit Organisations (CEDAG), the European Association of Service providors for People with Disabilities (EASPD), the European Platform for Rehabilitation (EPR), Eurodiaconia, the European Federation of National Organsiations Working with the Homeless (FEANTSA), Solidar, and the Red Cross EU Office.
+Social Services Europe is a network made up of Caritas Europe, the European Council for non-profit organisations (CEDAG), the European Association of Service providers for People with Disabilities (EASPD), the European Platform for Rehabilitation (EPR), Eurodiaconia, the European Federation of National Organisations Working with the Homeless (FEANTSA), Solidar, and the Red Cross EU Office.
 It aims to strengthen the profile and position of social services, and promote the role of not-for-profit social service providers in Europe.